How To Write Quadratic Equations from Graphs: A Step-by-Step Guide

 2. Estimate Missing Values: Use existing parts of the graph to estimate missing values.
 If part of the parabola is visible, mirror it around the axis of symmetry to approximate any missing sections.

-3. Use Mathematical Reasoning: Apply knowledge of quadratic behavior—such as symmetry and standard form characteristics—to deduce absent portions.
+3. Use Mathematical Reasoning: Apply knowledge of quadratic behavior, such as symmetry and standard form characteristics, to deduce absent portions.
+For example, if you know the axis of symmetry and one side of the parabola, the other side is its mirror image.

 4. Consult Additional Resources: Consider other data sources or previous similar graphs for guidance on typical patterns and values.